-In 2020, the Watershed District levied remained in line with the proposed budget as outlined in the 2018 10-Year Watershed Management Plan.
-Even though this was a 2.7% increase from the previous year, the District's Budget increased by 19% due to project being carried over from previous years.
+In 2021, the Watershed District levy remained in line with the proposed budget as outlined in the 2018 10-Year Watershed Management Plan.
+The District's approved budget for 2022 decreased by 4% due to the timeline of specific watershed projects.